 Project ECHO offers a low-cost, scalable solution that increases the capacity of health workers in underserved communities to provide best-practice care to their patients.
 The ECHO model uses videoconference technology and enabling software to connect providers in underserved communities (“spokes”) with teams of specialists at regional and national medical centers (the “hub”) for long-term telementoring, collaboration, and case-based learning on urgent health topics and conditions.
 The Project ECHO team trains and supports hub partners around the world on how to use the ECHO model for priority health challenges.
 ECHO partners in 40 countries operate more than 860 ECHO networks, which have trained over 100,000 health workers.
 Our solution has three components:

 - Create and expand regional teams to bring just-in-time virtual training and telementoring to millions of healthcare workers on the frontlines of patient care in Africa and India.

-- Create a vibrant digital platform enabling isolated providers to easily and quickly participate in ECHO programs and develop their network and skills.
+- Create a vibrant digital platform enabling isolated providers to participate in ECHO programs easily and quickly and develop their networks and skills.

 - Expand our ability to understand and continuously improve how ongoing telementoring effects change and empowerment at the local level.

 Project ECHO will train and mentor one million local health workers, each with the potential to provide better care to hundreds of patients in their communities.
-In aggregate, this work will touch the lives of over one billion of the most vulnerable people on earth, improving their health and enabling them to reach their full human potential.
+In aggregate, this work will touch one billion lives, improving health and enabling people all over the world to reach their full human potential.